ray-project/kuberay/docs/guidance/pod-security.md

 helm install -n pod-security kuberay-operator .
 ```

-# Step 5: Create a RayCluster (Choose either Step5.1 or Step5.2)
+# Step 5: Create a RayCluster (Choose either Step 5.1 or Step 5.2)
 * If you choose Step5.1, no Pod will be created in the namespace `pod-security`.
 * If you choose Step5.2, Pods can be created successfully.